lesterw1/Posh-Spotify/README.md

 ### <a name="ConfigSyntax"></a>Environment Configuration Syntax

 In order to make Spotify API requests this module will need on each request an *Access Token*.
 This *Access Token* lasts for only a short time (usually 1hr) at which point a new *Access Token* must be acquired by either re-authenticating or by using a *Refresh Token*.
 The *Spotify Authorization Code Flow* method of login is the only authentication method that returns along with the *Access Token*, a *Refresh Token* that can be used to retrieve unlimited *Access Tokens* without additional authentication requests.
-The *Refresh Token* never expires and can be used between PowerShell sessions to retrieve a new *Access Token* without loging into Spotify each time.
+The *Refresh Token* never expires and can be used between PowerShell sessions to retrieve a new *Access Token* without logging into Spotify each time.
 Therefore we must keep track of the *Refresh Token* for each user session.
-Regardless of which authentication method is used, we will also need to keep track of the *Client ID* and *Secret Key* that was acquired after registring your application with Spotify Developer.
+Regardless of which authentication method is used, we will also need to keep track of the *Client ID* and *Secret Key* that was acquired after registering your application with Spotify Developer.
 If you do not have a Spotify Client ID and Secret Key please refer the previous section, [Register With Spotify](#Register), for details.

 To aid in keeping track of these parameters the module will use an internal hashtable that can contain multiple environment configurations and each environment can contain multiple user sessions.
 This hashtable can be retrieved (**Get-SpotifyEnvironmentInfo**), modified and submitted back to the module (**Set-SpotifyEnvironmentInfo**) to make changes.
 There are also commands for exporting (**Save-SpotifyEnvironmentInfo**) and importing (**Import-SpotifyEnvironmentInfo**) the hashtable, making it possible to easily save and reload configurations including *Refresh Tokens* between PowerShell sessions.